How the Chang School at Toronto Metropolitan University is Leveraging Destiny One

 - Leveraging Destiny One as a Platform for Growth

-The Chang School of Continuing Education at Ryerson University was a modern division serving flexible programming to modern customers, but they were using a system that was woefully out of date.
+The Chang School of Continuing Education at Toronto Metropolitan University was a modern division serving flexible programming to modern customers, but they were using a system that was woefully out of date.

 Despite programming and staff that could adapt rapidly to changing market conditions, their system delivered an experience that was slow and required significant manual effort.
 And according to Fred Anger, Executive Director of Financial Planning and Strategy for the Chang School, this was impacting performance.